January 25 marks the anniversary of the first time a United States city began fluoridating their water supply.

 The US National Institutes of Health began a study to test the relationship of fluoride and tooth decay and public health.
 They added fluoride to the water supply in Grand Rapids, Michigan beginning in 1945.
 Their results were published in 1950 showing after the addition of 1 mg/L concentration of fluoride there was a significant reduction in the number of cavities.
 This was enough for them to recommend adding fluoride to municipal water supplies.
 Fluoridation became the accepted policy of the US Public Health service in 1951.
 Today, about two-thirds of the US population is receiving fluoridated water.

 This policy has continuously caused controversy, mainly because fluoride is a known toxic substance.
 Excessive exposure causes dental fluorosis which darkens and weakens tooth enamel, the exact opposite of its intended purpose.
-Opponents point to changes in personal dental care in the past sixty years may have had more of an impact on the reduction of cavities than any fluoride added to the water.
+Opponents propose changes in personal dental care in the past sixty years have had more of an impact on cavity reduction than any fluoride added to the water.

 Overall, January 25, 1945, is either a day of celebration or a day of infamy.